 Along with our grass verge cutting and weed spraying residents can do their bit to help by looking after the area outside your home or property and encourage your neighbours and community to do the same.

 Vegetation on (or from) private land

 We don't look after trees, hedges and shrubs on private land, including land that is next to roads and pavements.
 Most trees and hedges by roads are on land owned by private landowners, district councils, city council, parish councils, housing associations and homeowners.
 It is the landowner's responsibility to look after these areas.
 They have a duty of care to take reasonable steps to prevent or reduce as far as possible, the risk of injury or damage that could be caused to anyone else.
-Examples are: